Mann Mayal

 The series chronicles the lives of Manahil and Salahuddin.
 They fall in love with each other but cannot meet due to the differences in their social class.

-Mann Mayal was 2016's highest rated drama serial in Pakistan.
+Mann Mayal received largely negative reviews, with critics praising Abbasi's performance and the soundtrack, but intensely criticising the script for clichéd plot, poor portrayal of women, and perpetuation of harmful norms.
+Despite this, the series was 2016's highest rated drama serial in Pakistan.
+At the 16th Lux Style Awards, it won two awards out of five nominations.

 Premise

 Manahil (Maya Ali) lives in a joint family in Sukkur.
 Her neighbour, Salahuddin (Hamza Ali Abbasi) is an ambitious and intelligent man.
 Manahil's father asks Salahuddin to tutor Manahil seeing her low grades in college.
-Manahil and Salahuddin fall in love with each.
+Manahil and Salahuddin fall in love with each other.
 Still, Salahuddin doesn't marry Manahil due to differences in their social-class status and fear of rejection from her family.
 Manahil's parents accept Mikaeel's (Gohar Rasheed) wedding proposal, who, unbeknownst to Manahil's family, is a spoiled alcoholic and gambler.
 Salahuddin says goodbye to Manahil for the last time before her marriage, only to end up in an allegation that he attempted to run away with her.
 Salahuddin clears the misunderstanding and leaves for Karachi to work at his friend Ifti's (Vasay Chaudhry) firm.
 In Karachi, he meets Ifti's sick father, Rehman (Talat Hussain).
 Rehman is treated poorly by Ifti's wife, Cookie (Arjumand Rahim), and the housekeeper Jameel (Saleem Mairaj).
 Salahuddin and Rehman develop a close bond and confide in each other.